shivam-singh-negi/convorsational_chat_bot/README.md

 ### System Instructions

-The AI is configured with specific instructions to only discuss Revolt Motors topics.
+The AI is configured with specific instructions to only discuss  Motors vehicle topics.
 You can modify the system instructions in `server/config/config.js`:

 ```javascript
 systemInstructions: `You are Rev, the voice assistant for Revolt Motors...`